Tyla (album): Critical reception

-Tyla received critical acclaim from contemporary critics, most of whom commented on Tyla's ability to fuse a variety of musical styles such as afrobeats, amapiano, pop and R&B while remaining "true to her roots".
+Tyla received "universal critical" acclaim from contemporary critics, most of whom commented on Tyla's ability to fuse a variety of musical styles such as afrobeats, amapiano, pop and R&B while remaining "true to her roots".

 Writing for African Folder, Bomi Anifowose said the album's distinction "reflects the meticulous effort poured into its crafting".
 He noted Tyla "refused to settle for mediocrity" and that she "poured her heart and energy" into each aspect of the album.
 Concluding the review, Anifowose stated: "there is no skippable song" on the album and called it "one of the most groundbreaking debuts" from an African pop star.
 Beats Per Minutes Lucas Martins complimented the album's versatility, noting it "presents restrained yet club-ready songs" that make for the "perfect vibe".
 Concluding his review, Martins wrote the "expertly crafted record"'s authentic sound will allow Tyla to become a star.
 Writing for Clash, Robin Murray said Tyla "opens with a flurry of highlights" and that "she's able to remain true to her roots".
 He also said the album "taps into the emerging energies of spring" and described it as "one of 2024's most insistent projects".

 According to Tai Saint-Louis of HipHopDX, the album proves Tyla has the potential to become "one of the genre-defining stars of her generation", saying "she comes off as organically comfortable". is Ed Power wrote Tyla stays on "the front foot" on an album where "forward motion is a recurring metaphor".
 Writing for The Line of Best Fit, Amaya Lim said Tylas's unique selling point is that "she has all the trappings of a real Popstar".
 Lim noted amapiano, afrobeats, pop and R&B are "expertly blended into every song", which results in "a record that is above all cohesive".
 Lim also said despite the "little emotional or energetic dynamism" on the album, it is "club-ready, danceable and infectious", attracting the masses.
 According to Miya Madzada of The Native, Tyla "remained genuine and authentic to herself" throughout the album and said "her charismatic personality shines out".
 Madzada stated Tyla "engraves her artistic" ambitions.
 Kayleigh Watson of NME said Tyla proves her status as "South Africa's brightest new star".

 Pitchforks Julianne Escobedo Shepherd began her review noting that on the album, Tyla "flexes her fidelity to pop-R&B" and that it "pulses with amapiano's log-drum heartbeat".
 She describes her singing ability as "savvy" and states that her "vocal intimacy betrays her influences".
 Writing for Rolling Stone, Will Hermes wrote that the album "coasts safely on its vibes" and that her debut "shows she's up to the challenge", labelling her the most "effective ambassador" for amapiano.